 BUDDHA tells about how to run a home to make life a success for those involved: man, wife, children, and the larger family, as fits.
 He also speaks of various kinds of women.
 But I think that in several cases at least "a little of this and a little of that" from not just one group is fit.
 For example, a wife can feel and act in some ways like a sister to her husband, and in other ways or at other times like a mother.
 It depends.
 The main thing is supposedly what is predominant all in all.
 It is not always as simple as "either-or", either like a mother or a sister.

-Consider what he said was fit 2,500 years ago, and most of it should fit fairly well still, if given good conditions to carry blossoms and bear fruits, and if not given good conditions, at least tolerable conditions.
+Consider what he said was from 2,500 years ago.
+If given reasonable conditions to carry blossoms and bear fruits his words carry much weight.
 It may be within your power to make some of the needed and beneficial changes as you go on.

 Four Types of Women